Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Drones/Certain Vendor Purchases Prohibited

-Senate companion to HB 707.
-Would restrict procurement of drones from certain vendors or manufacturers by state and local government entities.
-Sponsored by Buck Newton (R), Bob Brinson (R), Warren Daniel (R), Timothy Moffitt (R).
+Senate companion bill to HB 707.
+Proposes restrictions on purchase and operation of drones from certain foreign vendors.
+Sponsors: Buck Newton (R), Bob Brinson (R), Warren Daniel (R), Timothy Moffitt (R).
+Similar subject matter to House version.

 Freedom to Carry NC